thainaweingartner/number-validation/README.md

 # Prototype

 The prototype was created based on UX and UI concepts as functional use of colors, a clean layout with clear information of what the website does and how the user shoud use it.
-Intuitive input with error messages, and a select country code with alternation of information when choosing the country and after selecting it.
+Intuitive input with error messages, and a select input to choose the country code with alternation of information when showing the options and after selecting it.
 The use of snackbars to display relevant informations.
 A table to show the numbers already validated and informations about them, so the user dont need to lose time retyping numbers.
 The possibility to clear the table data if wanted.
 [Figma Prototype](https://www.figma.com/file/DT7NiX0qD2wHK74KPMMpw4/G%2BD?node-id=0%3A1).

 ## Running the project